-Greenpeace, for instance, encourages people to adopt a plant-based diet.
-“Switching to organic, plant-based foods from local eco-farms, reducing (or eliminating) meat and dairy consumption, and even growing some of your own food are all steps that help combat climate change, protect forests and waterways, and make us healthier and happier.”
+Greenpeace, for instance, encourages people to adopt a plant-based diet, saying: “Switching to organic, plant-based foods from local eco-farms, reducing (or eliminating) meat and dairy consumption, and even growing some of your own food are all steps that help combat climate change, protect forests and waterways, and make us healthier and happier.”

 The Sierra Club also notes on its website that “minimizing the production and consumption of domestic animals” that produce the most methane, such as cows, goats, and sheep is one way to reduce greenhouse gas production.